 Monday in Paris was a very French day, at least the eating part.
 The children were tired, so Allie let them rest all morning.
 We met one of Allie’s students, Paula, and her husband Dave for lunch around 12:30 at Chez Gladines, a Basque restaurant in our little village of Butte aux Cailles that they wanted to try.
 All of these places are tiny, so moving 8 of us into a table with an infant is quite a production.
 Then we spent awhile trying to figure out the menu, and checking out other patrons’ food to see what looked good.
-The food was finally ordered and received, (lots of deep fried potato slices, ham, duck, cheese, and salads) plates traded, more wine brought, children got dessert, adults got a cafe, and a lot of talking and laughing later, we left at 3 pm.
-According to Allie, this is a typical French lunch.
+Food was finally ordered and received, (lots of deep fried potato slices, ham, duck, cheese and salads) plates traded, more wine brought, children got dessert, adults got cafe, and lot of talking and laughing later, we left at 3 pm.
+According to Allie this is a typical French lunch.
 I am not sure when these folks work, but this may help explain why the cafes are full of people eating dinner at 10 pm on weeknights.

 With our goal as Notre Dame’s tower, we made our way across the city until we were ambushed by the bouquinistes (booksellers along the Seine), which really are quite picturesque and fascinating.
 Stan and I looked longingly across the river at Notre Dame as the minutes ticked by with Allie and kids in full shopping mode with books galore, plus vintage posters, magazines, and newspaper pages.

 At 4:30 we reached the line to the tower which had closed 15 minutes before.
 On our way to the other line to get into the Cathedral we took pictures, fed pigeons, and lost and found Daylen (age 9) a couple of times.